-We strongly request for the complete cessation of flight training using U.S. Navy carrier-based aircraft at Yokota Air Base and for necessary measures, including also the consolidation, downscaling, and return of the base, to be taken to protect the safe and peaceful lives of the residents of the vicinity and to promote local community development.
+We strongly request for the complete cessation of flight training using U.S. Navy carrier-based aircraft at Yokota Air Base and for necessary measures, including also the consolidation, downscaling, and return of the base, to be taken to protect the safe and peaceful lives of the residents of the vicinity and to help promote local community development.

-- 2. Promotion of measures for noise reduction. - (1) In order to alleviate suffering by residents of the vicinity from aircraft noise, we request strict observation of the articles agreed to at the Japan-U.S. Joint Committee meetings in 1964 and 1993, and for measures to be taken urgently with regard to the following items.
+- 2. Promotion of measures for noise reduction. - (1) In order to alleviate suffering by residents of the vicinity from aircraft noise, we request strict observance of the articles agreed to at the Japan-U.S. Joint Committee meetings in 1964 and 1993, and for measures to be taken urgently with regard to the following items. - a.
+Ensure that flight training etc. is not carried out between the hours of 22:00 and 6:00, and to make utmost efforts to refrain from doing so between the hours from 21:00 to 22:00 and 6:00 to 7:00.

-- a.
-Ensure that flight training etc. is not carried out between the hours of 22:00 and 6:00, and to make utmost efforts to refrain from doing so between the hours from 21:00 to 22:00 and 6:00 to 7:00. - b.
+- b.
 Refrain from conducting engine tests or training that may have an impact on the surrounding area between the hours of 17:00 and 7:00. - c.
-Review operations of the airfield such as banning flying and/or engine tests on Saturdays, Sundays, the Japanese national holidays, Bon holidays, year-end and New Year holidays, and other certain days such as entrance examination dates. - d.
+Review operations of the airfield to prevent the generation of noise from flights and/or engine tests on Saturdays, Sundays, Japanese national holidays, Bon holidays, year-end and New Year holidays, and other certain days such as entrance examination dates. - d.
 Refrain from using helicopters or other aircraft (including Cessna) to perform low altitude flights in areas surrounding the base. - e.
 Limit helicopter flight training to the airspace above the base that has been provided to the U.S. Armed Forces. - f.
 Take necessary measures to insulate noise arising from aircraft inspection and other operations. - (2) Develop low-noise technology for aircraft and promote the use of low-noise aircraft. - (3) Take all necessary measures in the use of the Public Address System, the Ground Burst Simulator and other systems, including giving due consideration to the location of the installed equipment, to prevent them from affecting areas outside the base. - (4) Develop and maintain dedicated engine testing facilities which include a Hush House, and ensure that engine testing for aircraft, including inbound aircraft, is conducted at such facilities. - 3.
 Prevention of aircraft accident recurrence, as well as implementation of thorough measures to ensure safety in the operation of the base, and the swift provision of information if accidents or other incidents occur.

-A series of emergency landings and impermissible accidents which include parts falling from the aircraft in September 2001, May 2004, and July 2008, and the UH-1N making an emergency landing in the Sagamigawa river area in Kanagawa Prefecture on June 11 followed by an incident in which a plastic bottle fell from an aircraft on July 10 of this year.
+Parts fell from aircraft in September 2001, May 2004, and July 2008, and an incident in which a plastic bottle fell from aircraft occurred on July 10, 2008.
+Since August 2004, there have been successive incidents of emergency landings by helicopters and other aircraft, and a UH-1N made an emergency landing in the Sagamigawa river area in Kanagawa Prefecture on June 11, 2008.
+In addition to the frequent occurrence of such impermissible accidents, in January 2009, a major fire broke out, which totally destroyed the building (approx. 3,600 square meters) housing the Defense Finance and Accounting Service Japan.
 As these incidents are one step away from resulting in a major disaster, we request that the following improvements be made to ensure that similar incidents do not occur in the future.